danielmckinnonanderson/simpleSchedule/README.md

 **First-time Setup**

-Navigate to the folder 'database', and run the SQL file 'initialize_simpleScheduleDB' to create the tables and intial data
+Navigate to the folder 'database', and run the SQL file 'initialize_simpleScheduleDB' to create the tables and initial data

 -------------------------------------------------------------------